 What can't I have?
 You can't have cereal grains, legumes (including peanuts), dairy, refined sugar, refined vegetable oils, potatoes, processed foods, or salt.

-The pros: Your diet will be cleaner and certainly contain fewer processed foods, and, because it's high in protein, you'll feel full longer.
-The plant nutrients from fruits, vegetables, and oils can have anti-inflammatory benefits, and you won't have to count calories.
+The pros: Your diet will be cleaner and certainly contain fewer processed foods, and, because it's high in protein, you'll likely feel full longer.
+The nutrients from fruits, vegetables, and oils can have anti-inflammatory benefits, and you won't have to count calories.

 The cons: While there are a lot of nutritious pros, the diet does lack certain nutrients including calcium and vitamin D. Plus, it can be particularly difficult for vegetarians, as beans aren't allowed.

 What the nutritionists say: Lehman says, "Strict rules can make dieting easy at first, but it gets harder in the long run.
 Because Paleo is popular, it can be made easier with available Paleo-approved snacks and recipes."
 But, unfortunately, the diet isn't especially balanced.
 According to Lehman, "The Paleo diet excludes a lot of healthy foods.
 If you really want to follow it, choose fish for healthy fats and eat a lot of fruits and vegetables, especially dark, leafy greens for calcium."